-Top five car features that are fading away
+Five car features that are fading away (Number 4 is quite a shock)

 Winding down car windows manually is a pain in the backside.
 That’s why everyone embraced electric windows.
 Nobody misses them, nobody requests them as an option and they will soon be consigned to automotive history, like having a manual choke.